 School Bus Accidents and Cell Phone Use.
 School bus accidents can happen when bus drivers are not paying attention, are fatigued or are use cell phones.
 School bus drivers are banned from all cell phone use in Massachusetts, including making phone calls and texting while driving.

 Boarding and Riding the School Bus.
 Many school bus accidents involve children who are boarding or exiting a bus.
-But they can also involve children who are riding as passengers.
+They can also involve children who are riding as passengers.
 Buses must meet state and federal safety regulations.
 But many states, including Massachusetts, do not require buses to use safety belts.

 School Bus Accidents Involving Pedestrians.
 School bus accidents can also involve other pedestrians.
 The town of Acton saw one serious accident in May 2017, when an 8th grader was hit by a school van at the intersection of Main Streets and Hayward Road.
 She was walking to school and was hit by a special education van for the Westford public schools.

 School Bus Accidents on Highways.
 School bus accidents on highways can result in the most serious accidents, whether they are caused by the negligence of school bus drivers or other drivers on the road.
 In January 2017, a pick-up truck driver crossed lanes without checking on Interstate 95 in Weston, striking a school bus of middle school students from Boston.
 More than 20 people were transported to local hospitals to be treated for minor injuries.
 In that case, the truck driver was cited by police.